 The Merchant’s House is Fighting for Its Survival

-In 2014, the Landmarks Preservation Commission approved a plan for construction of an eight-story hotel next door to the 1832 Merchant’s House, New York City’s only family home preserved intact, inside and out, from the 19th century.
-The Merchant’s House is a federal, state, and city landmark and was the first building in Manhattan designated in 1965 under the new landmarks law.
-Today, it is one of only 117 buildings (and one of only six residences) that have both exterior and an interior landmark status.
-As observed by Michael Devonshire, one of the foremost architectural preservationists in New York City and a commissioner of the Landmarks Preservation Commission:
+In 2014, the Landmarks Preservation Commission approved a plan for construction of an eight-story hotel next door to the Merchant’s House Museum, at 27 East 4th Street.
+The 1832 Merchant’s House is a city, state, and federal landmark.
+In New York City, it is one of only 117 buildings (and one of only six residences) that is both an exterior and an interior landmark.
+Remarkably, landmark status does not guarantee protection from adjacent construction.